Today's Verse: Matthew 6:19-20

 My Prayer...

-Majestic Father, I pray that out of the riches of your grace, you may help me find my treasure in you and treasure nothing else above you.
-Today, I want to offer you all that I am and have so that my life will be lived for your glory.
-In the name of Jesus, my example and treasure I pray.
+Majestic Father, I pray that out of the riches of your grace, you will help me find my treasure in you, treasuring nothing else above you and holding nothing as a treasure comparable to you.
+Today, I want to offer you all that I am, have, and treasure.
+I want to live my life for your glory as a witness to your grace.
+In the name of Jesus, my example, Lord, Savior, and lasting treasure, I pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment